How to Make a Delicious Cornish Hens Dinner : Online Recipe for Cornish Hens

-Online Recipe for Cornish Hens
+Recipe for How To Make a Delicious Cornish Hens Dinner

-- You can buy a package of two raw cornish hens for approximately $6, when on sale in your local supermarket.
+- You can buy a package of two raw Cornish hens for approximately $6, when on sale in your local supermarket.

-- You can keep cornish hens frozen until you are ready to prepare them or you can cook them fresh within a couple of days of purchase.
+- You can keep Cornish hens frozen until you are ready to prepare them or you can cook them fresh within a couple of days of purchase.

-- When you are ready to prepare the cornish hens, allow them to thaw adequately if they were frozen.
+- When you are ready to prepare the Cornish hens, allow them to thaw adequately if they were frozen.